HwWobbe/DefinitiveData-DeltaAlerts/README.md

         - consider the Security of MwsTw
           - this could be an alternate task for TA
             - alternatively perhaps a EdD via SergeJ
+- review AP for contact DaniS
+  - then contact Serge

 - TA & OnTheList activities must gain more focus
   - 0119: dupElim needs